 - If a draft submitted to TUJISE includes figures, tables or long text block that have been published before, the author is responsible for obtaining permission from the copyright owners.
 All copyrighted elements should be specified appropriately in the draft submitted to TUJISE.

 The authors, who transformed their original research into articles, should describe their research in detail and state the importance of their research.
 Article should convey correctly and include enough detail and citation, which will enable others to revisit the research.
 Inaccurate and intentionally distorted statements are contrary to the ethics of research and are not acceptable.
+The work should not include libellous, defamatory or unlawful statements.

 Access to Data and Preservation